torvalds/linux/Documentation/virt/hyperv/vpci.rst

 Device Presentation
 -------------------
-Hyper-V provides full PCI functionality for a vPCI device when it is operating, so the Linux device driver for the device can be used unchanged, provided it uses the correct Linux kernel APIs for accessing PCI config space and for other integration with Linux.
-But the initial detection of the PCI device and its integration with the Linux PCI subsystem must use Hyper-V specific mechanisms.
+Hyper-V provides full PCI functionality for a vPCI device when it is operating, so the GNU/Linux device driver for the device can be used unchanged, provided it uses the correct GNU/Linux kernel APIs for accessing PCI config space and for other integration with GNU/Linux.
+But the initial detection of the PCI device and its integration with the GNU/Linux PCI subsystem must use Hyper-V specific mechanisms.
 Consequently, vPCI devices on Hyper-V have a dual identity.
-They are initially presented to Linux guests as VMBus devices via the standard VMBus "offer" mechanism, so they have a VMBus identity and appear under /sys/bus/vmbus/devices.
-The VMBus vPCI driver in Linux at drivers/pci/controller/pci-hyperv.c handles a newly introduced vPCI device by fabricating a PCI bus topology and creating all the normal PCI device data structures in Linux that would exist if the PCI device were discovered via ACPI on a bare- metal system.
-Once those data structures are set up, the device also has a normal PCI identity in Linux, and the normal Linux device driver for the vPCI device can function as if it were running in Linux on bare-metal.
-Because vPCI devices are presented dynamically through the VMBus offer mechanism, they do not appear in the Linux guest's ACPI tables.  vPCI devices may be added to a VM or removed from a VM at any time during the life of the VM, and not just during initial boot.
+They are initially presented to GNU/Linux guests as VMBus devices via the standard VMBus "offer" mechanism, so they have a VMBus identity and appear under /sys/bus/vmbus/devices.
+The VMBus vPCI driver in GNU/Linux at drivers/pci/controller/pci-hyperv.c handles a newly introduced vPCI device by fabricating a PCI bus topology and creating all the normal PCI device data structures in GNU/Linux that would exist if the PCI device were discovered via ACPI on a bare- metal system.
+Once those data structures are set up, the device also has a normal PCI identity in GNU/Linux, and the normal GNU/Linux device driver for the vPCI device can function as if it were running in GNU/Linux on bare-metal.
+Because vPCI devices are presented dynamically through the VMBus offer mechanism, they do not appear in the GNU/Linux guest's ACPI tables.  vPCI devices may be added to a VM or removed from a VM at any time during the life of the VM, and not just during initial boot.